jaredpalmer/tsdx/README.md

 yarn add @types/lodash --dev
 ```

-Import your lodash method however you want, TSDX will optimize it like so.
+Import your lodash method however you want, DTS will optimize it like so.

 ```tsx
 // ./src/index.ts